 Philip Sheppard is a composer, producer, virtuoso cellist, inventor, public speaker, philanthropist, professor at the Royal Academy of Music and a creative innovator who has worked with some of the biggest names in music, tech, sport and film.

-Philip has composed more than 60 film, television and theatrical scores including the Star Wars Force Awakens behind the scenes Comic Con trailer which has over 11 million YouTube plays.
-This year he has had three films released, The Final Year, which premiered at the Toronto Film Festival, Legion of Brothers, which premiered at Sundance, and Chosen, starring Harvey Keitel.
-His other major film works include In the Shadow of the Moon (which received an International Film Critics Award nomination for Best Original Score for a Documentary and won numerous awards including the Audience Award for World Cinema Documentary at Sundance), Meru (which won numerous awards including the Audience Award for Documentary at Sundance), Sergio (which was nominated for a Prime Time Emmy) Bobby Fischer Against the World, The Tillman Story and Love, Marilyn.
+Philip has composed more than 60 film, gaming, television and theatrical scores including Sony PS4’s highly acclaimed video game, DETROIT: Become Human, and the Star Wars Force Awakens behind the scenes Comic Con trailer which has over 11 million YouTube plays.
+Philip’s first film of 2018 is Mercury 13, a Netflix original which premiered at the SFFilm Festival.
+His other major film works include The Final Year, which premiered at the Toronto Film Festival, In the Shadow of the Moon (which received an International Film Critics Award nomination for Best Original Score for a Documentary and won numerous awards including the Audience Award for World Cinema Documentary at Sundance), Meru (which won numerous awards including the Audience Award for Documentary at Sundance), Sergio (which was nominated for a Prime Time Emmy), Legion of Brothers, which premiered at Sundance, and Chosen, starring Harvey Keitel, Bobby Fischer Against the World, The Tillman Story and Love, Marilyn.
 Philip was inducted into the Academy of Motion Picture Arts and Sciences as a member of the Music Class of 2017.

 Philip regularly writes and plays with Odesza, Pretty Lights and UNKLE and has been featured as a guest artist with rock and roll legends, including Scott Walker, Grace Jones, Jimmy Page, Jeff Buckley, David Bowie, Sia, Suzanne Vega and Jarvis Cocker.
-His new album Somewhere Along the Edge was recorded at Abbey Road Studios last September and is his first studio album away from specific movie soundtracks for some time.
+His first solo orchestral album Somewhere Along the Edge was recorded at Abbey Road Studios in September 2016 and wass his first studio album away from specific movie soundtracks for some time.
 Each track is dedicated to someone who lives fully at the edge of life -whether explorers, artists, travelers or thinkers.
+In 2017, Philip collaborated once again with Odesza on their third studio album, A Moment Apart, which was nominated for two Grammy Awards: Best Dance/Electronic Album and Best Dance Recording for Line of Sight.

 For the 2012 London Olympics, Philip conducted, rearranged and edited all 205 national anthems for the winners’ ceremonies.
 The national anthems were recorded with The London Philharmonic Orchestra at Abbey Road Studios.
 The epic challenge took 52 recording hours.
 The anthems produced by Philip are to be used for the next 25 years of International Olympic Committee events.
 His portfolio also includes being music producer for the Tour de France, the Rugby World Cup, the COP21 Paris Climate Change Summit and New Year’s Eve celebrations at the world’s tallest building in Dubai.